eslardet/active-matter-summer-project/README.md

 ## Analysis
 - `anis_snapshots.py': Functions to plot snapshots and create animations for both one population and two population models
-- `dp.py': Function to calculate demixing parameter (using Python package Freud)
+- `dp.py': Function to calculate demixing parameter (using Python package freud)
 - `local-density.py': Various functions for calculating and plotting local number densities

 ## Figures